Image credit: Mycroft AI

 Want to see Mycroft’s Mark II in action?

 Then you’re in luck.
 Joshua Montgomery himself will be giving a highly-anticipated demo at VOICE on July 24th.
-He’ll also be sharing the challenges he faced while building Mycroft and hyping everyone up about an open future for AI.
+He’ll also be sharing the challenges he faced while building Mycroft and will definitely hype everyone up about an open future for AI.

-While you’re at VOICE, you might want to stick around for the exclusive workshops and unique networking opportunities.
+While you’re at VOICE, stick around for the exclusive workshops and unique networking opportunities.
 (If you’re into Alexa Skills then make sure to join the sessions led by Amazon staff.)